Dominican Republic Divorce Laws

 • A separation agreement must be developed by the divorcing partners and this must include the following topics.

 • The above mentioned separation agreement must be drafted by a lawyer.
-Such a lawyer must have his or her practice in the jurisdiction of the address where the marriage took place.
+Such a lawyer must have his or her practice in the jurisdiction of the place where the marriage took place.
+It is advised that the spouse should clear all disputes before reaching any final agreement.

 • The divorcing partner, who does not make an appearance in the court of this country, should execute a power of attorney in front of a Dominican Consul or a Notary Public.
 The role of this power of attorney is to offer proof in the court of this country that the absent divorcing partner accepts the jurisdiction of that court.